nelsoft-easyshop/react-serverside-renderer/README.md

    "react": "^0.13.3"
  }
 ```
+Again run, `npm install` but this time at the root of the application to install the application node dependencies

 E. Create a `Gruntfile.js` at the root of the application and add the following webpack block: